Jessamyn West (librarian): Activism

-Wired described her as "on the front lines in battling the USA PATRIOT Act," particularly the provisions that allow warrantless searches of library records.
+West describes herself as a "collectivist kind of anarchist".
+Wired described her as "on the front lines in battling the USA PATRIOT Act", particularly the provisions that allow warrantless searches of library records.
 The act not only prohibits libraries from notifying the subjects of such searches, it prohibits them from disclosing to the public whether any such searches have been made.
 In protest, West created a number of canary notices that libraries can post which she suggests are "technically legal".
 One of them, for example, reads: "The FBI has not been here.
 Watch very closely for the removal of this sign."
 The Vermont Library Association provided copies of this sign to every public library in Vermont.

 In September 2017, consumer credit reporting agency Equifax reported a cybersecurity breach affecting 145 million consumers.
 West, standing up for the individuals' right to digital privacy, sued Equifax in small claims court in Vermont.
 Her successful action was covered in the New York Times.
 West has outlined the steps she took in a Medium essay, "Suing Equifax in Small Claims Court".
 When notified that she had won her claim, West noted her intention was "the explicit mission of demonstrating that citizens are not powerless when it comes to their personal information."

-In 2019, Jessamyn West's CNN Opinion essay, "Libraries are fighting to preserve your right to borrow e-books", drew wide attention for her stark assessment, "Librarians to publishers: Please take our money.
+In 2019, West's CNN Opinion essay, "Libraries are fighting to preserve your right to borrow e-books", drew wide attention for her stark assessment, "Librarians to publishers: Please take our money.
 Publishers to librarians: Drop dead."
 West analyzed the Macmillan decision at Information Today in an article, "Raw Deal in Ebook Pricing".
 West was interviewed by Jack Stewart at Marketplace and observed that this is an experiment that may not work out for Macmillan.

 In 2022 Laughing Monk Brewing created a benefit beer named Sister Jessamyn dedicated to West for her "activism, work on the digital divide, and safe access to knowledge and free spaces."
 The Sister Jessamyn beer is made with Citra, Mosaic, and Cashmere.
 Partial proceeds go to SF Food Not Bombs.